 Wildwood’s Fourth of July Spectacular

 These fireworks are synchronized to patriotic music playing over Wildwood’s boardwalk.
-Can’t make it?
+Can’t make it on July 4?
 Wildwood has fireworks every Friday in the summer.
 10 pm.
 Wildwood Boardwalk, Wildwood

 Fourth of July at Six Flags

-From July 2-4, thrillseekers can enjoy some of New Jersey’s wildest rollercoasters, like Kingda Ka, in addition to fireworks.
-Park hours vary; $49.99-$279.99.
+From July 1-4, thrillseekers can enjoy some of New Jersey’s top rides, in addition to fireworks.
+Park hours vary; $40-$249.
 Six Flags Great Adventure, Jackson Township

 Glen Rock IDA Fourth of July Parade

 Since 1938, Glen Rock residents have organized a town parade for Independence Day.
-No need to sign up; you can enter the parade at any time.
 Put in your best effort, because judges are picking the best-decorated float.
+There will also be a free concert from the Glen Rock Pops Orchestra at 7 pm the night before (July 3).
 9 am.
 Glen Rock Borough Hall Harding Plaza, Glen Rock

 Little Falls’ Fourth of July Street Fair

-This family-friendly, daytime event has food trucks, shopping, children’s activities and live music.
-10 am-5 pm.
+This family-friendly daytime event has food trucks, shopping, children’s activities and live music.
+10 am-4 pm.
 Main Street, Little Falls

 Livingston’s Fireworks Spectacular

-Fireworks begin at 9:15 pm.
+Fireworks begin at 9 pm.
 Earlier attractions include children’s activities, Livingston’s annual auto show and live entertainment.
-Festivities starting at 9am.
+Festivities start at 9 am.
 Memorial Oval on Robert Harp Drive, Livingston

 Montclair’s Fourth of July Parade & Picnic

 Live entertainment and a family picnic grace this Independence Day parade.
-However, there will not be a fireworks display this year.
+There will not be a fireworks display this year.
 11 am.
 Edgemont Park, Montclair

-The Paramus Fourth of July Committee is teaming up with Just Jersey Fest for a special holiday event including 20 food trucks, axe-throwing, a beer, sangria and margarita garden, and fireworks at dusk.
-2-8:30 pm.
+This special holiday event will include food trucks, games and activities, a beer/sangria/margarita garden, and fireworks at dusk.
+Noon-9 pm.
 One Garden State Plaza, Paramus

 Riverton Children’s Parade

-There’s a little something for everyone at Riverton’s 125th children’s parade.
-The event includes marching bands, music, floats and, of course, kids.
+There’s something for everyone at Riverton’s 126th children’s parade.
+The event includes marching bands, music and floats.
 10-11 am.
 Riverton Yacht Club, Riverton

 Somerset County’s Fourth of July Event

-This celebration returns after a two-year pandemic hiatus.
-The event offers food and an evening fireworks display, as well as live music and a Revolutionary War encampment.
-7-10 pm.
+This celebration offers food and an evening fireworks display, as well as live music and a Revolutionary War encampment.
+6-11 pm.
 North Branch Park, Bridgewater

-Head to West Orange School for an Independence Day celebration featuring food trucks, a kids zone, a DJ and, of course, fireworks.
-The light show promptly begins at 9:15 pm.
+Head to West Orange High School for an Independence Day celebration featuring food trucks, a kids zone, a DJ and, of course, fireworks.
 Festivities start at 1 pm.
-555 Pleasant Valley Way, West Orange
+Fireworks will begin around 9:15 pm.
+51 Conforti Avenue, West Orange